uniicorniumx/PicoCTF-WriteUps/MEDIUM-PICOCTF.md

 # PicoCTF Writeups — Summarized - WIP
 Difficulty: MEDIUM

-This README is a collection of short summaries for the 83 PicoCTF challenges I've worked through.
+This README is a collection of short summaries for the (WIP) PicoCTF challenges I've worked through.
 I’m not going into full writeups here — the goal is simply to show what each challenge was about, how I approached it, and what ideas or techniques solved it.

 I’ve also included each challenge’s ID so you can match them directly with the ones on the PicoCTF platform.